 Woo your loved one with something sweet this Valentine's day.
 Make Philippa Davis's salted caramel chocolate mousse for a dessert guaranteed to impress

-Salted caramel chocolate mousse is the perfect offering to finish your Valentine’s day supper with a flourish.
-If chocolate is the way to your loved one’s heart, then look no further than this mousse for 14 February.
+Salted caramel chocolate mousse is the perfect offering to round off your Valentine’s day supper with a flourish.
+If chocolate is the way to your loved one’s heart, then look no further than this delicious mousse for 14 February.

 SALTED CARAMEL CHOCOLATE MOUSSE

 Personally, I would have already felt wooed with the heart starter but if you feel that chocolate says it best this dessert will do the trick.
 You will need six glasses or ramekins to serve.

 - 35g butter

 - 180ml double cream

 - 200g 70% dark chocolate, in bits, plus a few squares

 - 4 egg whites